 - The Center for Japanese Studies offers four basic types of courses.
-Successful completion of courses in the Japanese Language(NIJ) (8 Nanzan credits) will be transferred as two (2) Dickinson credits.
-Each successfully completed Lecture courses in Japanese seminar course, Open courses (2 Nanzan credits), will be transferred as one (1) Dickinson credit.
+Successful completion of courses in the Japanese Language (8 Nanzan credits) will be transferred as two (2) Dickinson credits.
+Each successfully completed special seminar (2 Nanzan credits), will be transferred as one (1) Dickinson credit.
 Each course in Japanese Area Studies (3 Nanzan credits) will be transferred as one (1) Dickinson credit.
 Practical courses in the Japanese Arts (2 Nanzan credits) will be transferred as one-half (.5) Dickinson credit. - A normal full-time course load is four course credits each semester.
 Students may not under-enroll under any circumstances. - Dickinson students may receive up to a maximum of 4.5 course credits per one semester.
 Students must take one Japanese language course (equal to 2 course credits), two content courses (seminars or Japanese Area Studies courses), and an optional 0.5 credit course in Japanese arts.
-Students may not take more than one (1) course per semester in the traditional Japanese arts for credit.

-- To take more than 4.5 credits per semester, a student must petition the Academic Programs and Standards Committee.
+Students may not take more than one (1) course per semester in the traditional Japanese arts. - To take more than 4.5 credits per semester, a student must petition the Academic Programs and Standards Committee.
 If a student registers for more than the maximum courses allowed without permission from the committee, the On-campus Coordinator, their academic advisor at Dickinson, and the Center for Global Study and Engagement, the course credit will not transfer.
-Students will also be responsible for any additional fees for doing this. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
+Students will also be responsible for any additional fees for doing this.

+- Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - For courses taken at the Center for Japanese Studies, course titles and letter grades earned are recorded on the Dickinson transcript, but the grade is not computed in the GPA.
 To receive credit you must earn a grade equivalent to a Dickinson 'C' (2.00 on a 4.00 scale) or above.
-A grade of 'C-' or below will not earn credit. - Students must consult with the on-campus coordinator, Professor Meguro, before the course registration period is over. - Must be taken for a grade; pass/fail courses are not allowed.
+A grade of 'C-' or below will not earn credit. - Students must consult with the on-campus coordinator, Professor Meguro, before the course registration period is over.